IssaHanou/BEP_1920_Q2/broker/README.md

 All messages to all client computers should be sent on topic `client-computers`

-All messages to single client computers should be sent to topic `<device.name>`
+All messages to single client computers should be sent to topic `<devicename>`

 All messages to labeled client computers should be sent to topic `<label>` (like `hint`)